Walter Plummer

-Sir Walter Richard Plummer (8 November 1858 - 10 December 1917) was a British politician and businessman who was Conservative MP for Newcastle-upon-Tyne, a two-member constituency at the time.
+Sir Walter Richard Plummer (8 November 1858 - 10 December 1917) JP MP was a British politician, merchant, alderman, and businessman who was Conservative MP for Newcastle-upon-Tyne, a two-member constituency at the time.

+Plummer was son of Alderman Benjamin Plummer.

 He won the seat with another Conservative in 1900, but they lost it to Liberal and Labour candidates in 1906.
 He was knighted in 1904.

 He died in Newcastle on 10 December 1917.